 Soothing hot springs of Landmannalaugar.
 Photo by Gunnar Gaukur Guthmundsson.

 This region is renowned for its soothing natural pools, which have warmed locals and visitors for centuries.
 The waters of the hot springs at Landmannalaugar originate underground, where magma heats glacier meltwater.
-Once it emerges to the surface, the liquid maintains a constant 36–40°C (96–104°F) temperature.
-Rich in minerals, the blue water pools are surrounded by lava fields—free to be enjoyed by visitors!
+Once it emerges to the surface, the liquid maintains a constant 36 to 40°C (96 to 104°F) temperature.
+Rich in minerals, the blue-water pools are surrounded by lava fields and are free for visitors to enjoy.

 Dark lava fields add to the surreal landscape of Landmannalaugar.
 Photo by Gunnar Gaukur.

-Landmannalaugar’s lava fields took shape over thousands of years of eruptions from the Brennisteinsalda volcanic system.
-The most recent, Laugahraun, formed in 1477, making it one of the few Icelandic lava fields to form after Europeans settled on the island.
-People can explore them through various hiking paths.
-In some areas, lush green moss covers the black volcanic rock, creating a surreal, otherworldly landscape.
+Landmannalaugar's lava fields took shape over thousands of years of eruptions from the Torfajökull volcanic system.
+The most recent, Laugahraun, formed around 1477 and is a jagged expanse of black, obsidian-rich rhyolite, one of several Icelandic lava fields you can explore on foot.
+In places, lush green moss covers the dark volcanic rock, creating a surreal, otherworldly landscape.

 Once fiery, now serene—blue lakes in old volcanic craters.
 Source: Arctic Adventures.